A digital renaissance is coming, and it’s putting the art in artificial intelligence

 NASA's retired Kepler space telescope spent 9.6 years in space, confirming 2662 planets, documenting 61 supernovae, and observing 530,506 stars.
 The data from this extraordinary voyage fills the space around you in a sensory experience that’s out of this world.

-The final chapter of this mind-expanding exhibition, Dark Machine, is an optical exploration of CERN’s study of dark matter – using data gleaned from the famed Hadron Collider to take you on a cosmic journey that examines the very nature of the universe itself.
+The fourth chapter of this mind-expanding exhibition, Dark Machine, is an optical exploration of CERN’s study of dark matter – using data gleaned from the famed Hadron Collider to take you on a cosmic journey that examines the very nature of the universe itself.